 Holiday Traditions in Toronto: Christmas Trees in the City

 In Toronto, you’ll know Christmas is coming when the Christmas Trees start popping up all over the city.
-The most anticipated Christmas Tree reveal every year in Toronto is that of Eaton Centre’s.
+The most anticipated Christmas Tree reveal every year in Toronto is the one at Eaton Centre.

 At 108-feet tall, the LED-powered Christmas Tree is the tallest one in Toronto.
 I make it a point to visit the Christmas Tree here because of how grand it is.

 I also love the giant LED reindeers they have that makes a good back-drop on the tree.

 Other noteworthy places to check out for Christmas trees are in: Toronto Christmas Market, Yorkdale Mall and the TD Centre Courtyard.

 What are your holiday traditions with family and friends?
 I’m very curious to know!

 You can get the Limited Edition TURTLES Assorted Holiday Gift Chocolates Box on Amazon.